 The Student Records Office mission is to support and advance the College’s mission by proving quality service to students, faculty, staff, the community and to safeguard the integrity of the institution’s records.

-Have your Faculty Advisor, 1st-Year Advisor, or Next Step Advisor help you fill out the drop/add slip and process it.
-(REMEMBER: Check the important date sheet; during the middle of each semester you must get your instructor to approve your withdrawal!
-Drops/withdrawals are processed in Student Records (at our Centers), 1st-Year Advising Center, or Next Step Advising Center.).
+Have your Faculty Advisor or CARE Advisor help you fill out the drop/add slip and process it.
+(REMEMBER: Check the important date sheet; during the middle of each semester you must get your instructor to approve your withdrawal.
+Drops/withdrawals are processed in Student Records (at our Centers) or the Center for Advising, Retention, & Engagement.).

 1. Go to the Student Self-Service Login Page.